Could Emotional Distress Reduce Charges in Scott Trial From Murder to Manslaughter?

 “Cold-blood is someone who is not feeling any emotion.
 You heard that there was so much emotion felt in this,” Gale countered.
 “We’re not asking you to find him not guilty.
 What we’re asking you to do is, because he did it in an emotional state, it’s not quite as serious.”

-If you or someone you love is facing criminal charges in Utah, you need an experienced defense attorney on your side.
+If you or someone you love is facing criminal charges in Utah, you need an experienced Salt Lake City criminal defense lawyer on your side.
 To set up a free and confidential legal consultation, call attorney Darwin Overson at (801) 758-2287, or contact us online today.